Employee Recognition and 6 Powerful Ways To Implement It

 6. Nonprofessional Benefits

 All work and no play might not make the employees dull, but it does make the workplace monotonous and unexciting.

-Sometimes it can also be encouraging employees to take up a challenge or an activity or a hobby that will be fun and beneficial in the long run.
+Sometimes it can also encourage employees to take up a task or learn a skill that will be beneficial in the long run.

-Employee Recognition is the key to make your organization come to life.
+Employee Recognition is the key to making your organization come to life.

 Employee Recognition is no longer an option but a must-have in your organization.

-Employee Recognition goes far beyond the conventional ways and it requires mindful planning and execution.
+It goes far beyond the conventional ways like Employee of the month and it requires mindful planning and execution.

 75% of the causes of employee turnover are preventable (HR Dive)